RiceAllDay22/WirelessSensorNetwork/README.md

 # Introduction to the Wireless Sensor Network Project
 This repository contains the files utilized to create a low-cost wireless sensor network to identify, locate, and quantify CO2 sources within an area.
 The primary component of the network is the CO2 Sensor Node, for which there are two variants: the Arduino Version and the XBee Version.

-Both have the same essential function of collecting CO2 and wind data.
+Both variants have the same essential function of collecting CO2 and wind data.
 The difference, however, is that the Arduino Version stores data within a microSD card, while the XBee Version sends data to a central hub.
 The XBee Version is the prominent hardware of this project.

-An external repository called the [CSR_Arduino_Collection](https://github.com/RiceAllDay22/CSR_Arduino_Collection) is a complementary project that contains guides, codes, schematics, and datasheets for operating various sensors and modules, especially the ones used in WSN.
+An external repository called the [CSR_Arduino_Collection](https://github.com/RiceAllDay22/CSR_Arduino_Collection) is a complementary project that contains guides, codes, schematics, and datasheets for operating various sensors and modules, including the ones used in WSN.

 The overall WSN project is divided into three sections.
 Section 1 focuses on the development of the Sensor Nodes.
 Next, Section 2 establishes a wireless network between active nodes.
-Finally, section 3 uses the collected data to identify and locate possible CO2 sources.
+Finally, Section 3 uses the collected data to identify and locate possible CO2 sources.
 Below are summaries and highlights of each section.

 # Section 1: Developing the Sensor Nodes
 The Sensor Nodes are the backbone of WSN.
 Although there are two different variants: the Arduino Version and the XBee Version, they all consist of a CO2 sensor, a wind anemometer, and a time-keeping module.